Yele Mallappa Shetty Lake

-Yele Mallappa Shetty Lake is one of the largest lakes in Bangalore, located on the eastern side of the city, outside of KR Puram.
+Yele Mallappa Shetty Lake is one of the largest lakes in Bangalore, located on the eastern side of the city, outside of Krishnarajapura.
 It is an artificial water reservoir constructed in early 1900s.
 The lake is spread over 490 acre.

 Geography

 The lake is located in North-East Bangalore, near Whitefield.
 The 260 acre Yele Mallappa Shetty lake is one of the largest lakes in Bangalore.
 The lake has the Old Madras Road passing through it.

 History

 Yele Mallappa Shetty Lake derives its name from a leading philanthropist of 1900s by the name of Yele Mallappa Shetty.
 In the late 19th century when the city was suffering from a great drought, Yele Mallappa Shetty, a betel leaf merchant, generously donated a large part of his wealth to the construction of a tank to harvest rainwater and provide respite to the people.

-Due to rapid growth of Bangalore urban area, Yele Mallappa Shetty Lake has been getting encroached over the time.
+Due to rapid growth of Bengaluru urban area, Yele Mallappa Shetty Lake has been getting encroached over the time.
 The multi-storey apartments in its watershed region, which are constantly feeding stormwater drains completely but are also letting untreated sewage directly into it.
 Even industries from surrounding areas started dumping their waste into the lake.